Automotive Resistors And Power Resistors In Modern Vehicles

 4. Applications in Vehicle Electronics

-Infotainment and Lighting
+• Infotainment and comfort electronics

 Conclusion